 First, the system should be a specific, contained segment of your manufacturing process or a specific set of assets.
 This is largely because building and learning from a digital twin is an iterative process, so it’s best to start small.

-Finally, the system or assets must have parameters you can measure and impact.
+Finally, the system or physical assets must have parameters you can measure and impact.
 If, for example, you wanted to build a digital twin of your energy use with the goal of optimizing usage, you’d need a system for gathering data on current use, as well as the flexibility to make changes.